Eugleo/vista-dataset/README.md

 Some videos belong to multiple problem sets, and some videos have multiple valid descriptions.
 In these cases, the table contains multiple rows for the same video.

-If you are only interested in separate videos, you can stop reading here.
 If you want to evaluate your model on the problem sets we supply, take a look at the yaml files in `data/tasks/[[problem_set_id]]` for our GPT prompts.
-If you want, you can also programmatically load each task through the `Task` class in `evaluation/src/vlm/objects.py`.
+You can also programmatically load each problem set through the `Task` class in `evaluation/src/vlm/objects.py`.

 ## Levels